 Aaron was in his "pirates phase” at the time, so the whole fort Castillo de San Marcos and colonial-era re-enactment scene enthralled him.
-He got his fill of swords, cannons, tricorns, soldiers and eye patches in St. Augustine’s decidedly unmusty attic – browsing souvenir shops, walking cobbled streets with effusive performers, and visiting Colonial Spanish Quarter
+He got his fill of swords, cannons, tricorns, soldiers and eye patches in St. Augustine’s decidedly unmusty attic – browsing souvenir shops, walking cobbled streets with effusive performers, and visiting the Colonial Quarter

 .
 Here history fleshes out as costumed demonstrators involve kids in colonial cooking, candle making, blacksmithing, wool spinning and the likes.
 For more hands-on history, visit three different St. Augustine eras at the Old Florida Museum

 , where kids can write with a quill, grind corn and scrape out a dugout canoe with oyster shells.